 If you are not familiar, Shepherd’s pie is basically a “meat pie.”
 A heavy meat pie filled with boring-ass carrots and peas, of which their nutritional values are rendered non-existent, topped with a thick layer of mashed potatoes which are heaped in butter, and then it gets baked into caloric, casserole-crap.
 Yay!
 Not exactly diet food, let’s just say that.
 But the problem is it still tastes reeeaaaal good when you want comfort food, which is probably why it still exists.

-So using ingredients we already had on hand, we set off to lighten this bad boy up a bit.
-We came up this fun take on shepherd’s pie that we could feel MUCH less guilty about: a shepherd’s pie with cauliflower instead of potato, lean ground beef, and loaded with fun veggies.
-We could tell based on the things we were pulling that the dish was going to take on a bit of a Tex-Mex/Southwest vibe, so we just went with it and played around!
-We loved the end result of our shepherd’s pie with cauliflower mash, and there were plenty of leftovers.
+I could tell based on the things I was pulling, that the dish was going to take on a bit of a Tex-Mex/Southwest vibe, so I just went with it and played around!
+I loved the end result of our shepherd’s pie with cauliflower mash, and there were plenty of leftovers.
 So without further ado-

 Tex-Mex Shepherd’s Pie with Cauliflower Mash

-- 1.5-2 lbs lean ground beef (we used 91% lean for this recipe); could also sub ground chuck or turkey
+- 1.5–2 lbs lean ground beef (we used 91% lean); could also sub ground chuck or ground turkey

 - (2) 12 oz bags microwavable cauliflower florets (or 1 large head cauliflower, broken into smaller florets)